Linking Attitude and Behavior

-Your attitude causes you to use inappropriate negative behaviors.
-Your temper is short, so you yell at your assistant and then shout at a colleague when you discover a mistake in the report she just gave you.
+Your attitude causes you to behave in inappropriate, negative ways.
+Your temper is short, so you yell at your assistant, and then shout at a co-worker when you discover a mistake in the report they just gave you.

 Imagine that it's just after lunch.
 You've had your negative drive into work, and you've already yelled at your assistant and your colleague.

-The next day, your commute is just as bad, but you use relaxation techniques in your car, and you make a real effort to be positive as you go into the office.
+The next day, your commute is just as bad, but you use relaxation techniques in your car.
+And you make a real effort to be positive as you go into the office.
 You greet your assistant and your colleague warmly.
-Soon they're pleasant back to you, and you all have a positive, enjoyable, productive day.
+They are pleasant back to you, and you all have a positive, enjoyable, productive day.

 Click on the image below to see our infographic on the Betari Box.